 Cruise Along the River Thames

+Pub Crawl: Covent Garden to SohoIf you’re more of a social traveller (don’t worry if you’re not, just skip this part – I tend to personally sway between being two extremes of being an introvert and extrovert depending on the day), then consider a pub crawl to experience local culture in the likes of Covent Garden and Soho.
 There are a lot of beautiful pubs in these neighbourhoods with more character and charm than you could capture in just a photograph.
 Pub grub has also improved by a milestone in London, so if you’re not much of a drinker but still want to check out the social scene, head to a few of the locals for lunch or dinner.

 View the Changing of the GuardAlthough touristy as heck, watching the changing of the guard at least once in your lifetime is a quintessential London experience.
 Check the palace website for dates and times.

-For as long as I can remember I’ve been a fan of Broadway shows, however I’d have to argue that seeing a show on West End is just as spectacular!
+See a Show on West EndFor as long as I can remember I’ve been a fan of Broadway shows, however I’d have to argue that seeing a show on West End is just as spectacular!
 There are some great shows circling in and out of seasons, or you can play it safe and see a show that has been around for years (i.e. the Lion King is a cult classic and still very popular on West End).

 More London Recommendations: